sime/cv/README.md

 Work History
 ------------

-### November 2014 - Current
+### November 2014 - October 2020
 Senior Manager, Software Engineering for Delivery Hero, Berlin

-* Architecting the infrastructure for the Restaurant Portal product
+* Architecting the infrastructure for the Restaurant Portal product and internal plugin SDK
-* Facilitating development of Delivery Hero products and services
+* Facilitating SCRUM ceremonies for the product team: stand-up, grooming, review and planning
-* Exploring serverless methodologies using AWS Lambda and Node.js (TypeScript)
+* Extensively using AWS serverless technologies: Lambda, SQS, SNS and DynamoDB
 * Managing six direct reports, including their performance and professional development
 * Performing screenings and interviewing candidates for departmental positions across the company
+* Soliciting SDK and component library feedback from remote sister teams (Dubai, Singapore and Montevideo)

-### April 2015 - Current
+### April 2015 - November 2018
 Faxologist for Bitcoin Fax

 Personal project that allows users to send faxes and pay for them with Bitcoin.
 My concept is that from time to time digital natives need to send a fax and Bitcoin doesn't suffer from merchant processing fees on small transactions.